 - Gain – ranking progression compared to the last update

-I can see all the keywords I am currently tracking, together with how many pages are tracked under the page.
+I can see all the keywords I am currently tracking, together with the SERP snapshot and Data Explorer.

 It’s really useful for me if I want to see the traffic drop on a specific day and want to know why.
 Thankfully, Rank Tracking easily solves the problem for me!.
 It could be a sign that there is an algorithm change and I can report it to your boss or your clients if I’m asked to share the traffic report.

 (iii) On the Tags tab,

 It consists of tags that I’ve created on the overview page earlier.

 And that’s all from me, I hope you’ve learned a thing or two about how to perform an SEO analysis of your website with BiQ Cloud.